githubteacher/devs-part1-aug/bios/bmcavin-bio.md

 - from Cambridge MA
 - loves contact improv
 - **currently remodeling**
-- My collaborator has many Bills in his family
+- A collaborator has many Bills in his family
+- Petite Robert is my favorite place to eat near Fenway Park